Artist issue / By Lew

 In a dumpster across from Carpenter Branch Library on South Grand, I found the life of Randy Titus….or at least…I found his artistic remains.
 He passed on a well loved and wise South City Artist, but sadly his death stayed a local affair.
-His loved ones, art friends and other varites of personal companions all came to his memorial/last art show and reflected a man who deserved his wisdom to be remembered.
-Hundreds of his art pieces graced the walls of the Koken Art Factory and the event became a literary story that I told. the Randy Titus Memorial..
+His loved ones, and art friends all came to his memorial/last art show and reflected a man who deserved his wisdom to be remembered.
+Hundreds of his art pieces graced the walls of the Koken Art Factory and the event became a literary story that I told.
+The Randy Titus Memorial

 I have come to love this man, one I never met.
 Randy Titus is a teacher at heart and through the art, philosophy and written words, I have come to a call him that.
 His books I found in the dumpster, point me to his inspirations, to the basis of his intellectual drive and his art ….. speaks of his soul.
 I have made honest attempts to share his story in my own way but then everything changed 1.5 years later.
 I rediscovered his genius again in the same dumpster.